 While this point may seem obvious to many, the countless horror stories out there suggest it’s well worth repeating.
-Nothing takes the wind out of an anticipated PC build than finding out that a new component doesn’t fit or obstructs another.
-Fortunately, in the case of a CPU cooler, issues are easily avoided with a little foresight and planning.
+Nothing takes the wind out of an anticipated PC build than finding out that a new component doesn’t fit in your tower of choice or obstructs another part.
+Fortunately, in the case of a high-end CPU cooler, issues are easily avoided with a little foresight and planning.
 Doing so will ward off any nasty surprises.

 Choosing between air coolers and an AIO cooling solution is well worth considering.
-The draw of liquid’s well-documented cooling properties and the allure of RGB light shows is undeniable, but sometimes it can be too much.
+The draw of liquid’s well-documented cooling properties and the allure of RGB lighting shows it’s undeniable, but sometimes it can be a bit too much.

 Ease of Installation

 For many, little hiccups during installation are part and parcel of piecing together a new build, but that isn’t always the case.
-For some, opting for a hassle-free installation may trump other considerations such as price, especially for novice builders eager to get things up and running.
+For some, opting for an easy installation may trump other considerations such as price, especially for novice builders eager to get things up and running.

 The installation process varies significantly from model to model.
 Still, the consensus is that AIO solutions offer an easier run than their air-cooled brothers, bar finding a home for a bulky radiator within a chassis.